boltlabs-inc/zkchannels-spec/tezos/4-channel-closure.md

 As soon as the customer observes the `@expiry` entrypoint on the smart contract being called, they will prevent any payments on the channel from happening and call `@custClose` with the latest channel state and closing signature (as described in [Unilateral Customer Close](#unilateral-customer-close)).

 If the timeout period has passed without the customer calling `@custClose`, the merchant will close the channel and receive the entire channel balance by calling the `@merchClaim` entrypoint.
 When `@merchClaim` is called, the smart contract will initiate a transfer to the `merch_addr`.
 Note that this transfer will be part of the same operation group as when `@merchClaim` was called.
 Therefore, if the `@merchClaim` operation is successful, the trasfer to `merch_addr` will also be successful.

+Once the `@merchClaim` operation has reached `required_confirmations`, the customer and merchant consider the channel closed and no longer need to monitor the contract.